 A student may request to appeal a determination made by the Conduct Resolution Panel.
-Students requesting appeal must submit the request in writing to the VP/Dean of Students within three (3) business days of receipt of the Conduct Resolution Panel determination.
-The VP/Dean of Students will review the request for appeal and determine if the request should be granted or denied.
+Students requesting appeal must submit the request in writing to the Vice President & Dean of Enrollment & Student Affairs within three (3) business days of receipt of the Conduct Resolution Panel determination.

+The Office of the Vice President & Dean of Enrollment & Student Affairs will review the request for appeal and determine if the request should be granted or denied.
 A request for appeal shall only be granted where it is clearly demonstrated in the student's request for appeal that one of the following circumstances exists: